The world of IKEs, PENs & OMDs

 For strobes and lenses, the underwater market seems to change less rapidly.
 The choice of the lens is crucial for the quality of your pictures, perhaps much more important than the number of megapixels of the camera, or even the size of the sensor.
 A superb lens will stay with you for many years, at least when the housings designers are so kind as to provide the suitable adapter and port for your favorite top lens

-For about 20 years I have been a faithful user of the Ikelite DSLR and Olympus PEN systems, with the Oly combo as a back up during my diving trips.
+For about 20 years I have been a faithful user of the Ikelite DSLR and Olympus PEN systems, with the Oly combo as a backup during my diving trips.
 The cameras (Nikon DX and E-PL5) equipped with fisheye lenses: the legendary Tokina 10-17 and Panasonic 8 mm fisheyes (which I later changed for the Oly 8mm with a 2 cm extension), respectively.
 With Precision mini domes (5 and 4 inches), allowing to get very close to the UW object.
 But recently I followed the urge to try something (a bit) different and more simple and switched to the PT-EP14 housing with the newer Olympus M1 Mark II camera inside*.
 But I kept the Oly fish-eye and 4-inch dome (see insert), which so far seems to work well on the OMD housing with a PEN/OMD adapter.
 Like the older PEN housings, the PT-EP14 depends on a small internal flash to trigger the optical cables and strobes.
 In my case, that would be the Ikelite DS 161 strobes with optical adapters.
-No LED trigger is yet available for the OLY housings, but this should not be much of an issue since the flash set to lower (1/64) power will not easily drain the batteries.
+No LED trigger is yet available for the OLY housings**, but this should not be much of an issue since the flash set to lower (1/64) power will not easily drain the batteries.
 I do no regret missing TTL, since I have always been happy with shooting in the Manual mode with the Ike strobes, even when triggered by the electrical cables of the DSLR housing.
-I am now on the look for a Tokina 10-17 equivalent on the 4/3 market.
-Perhaps the Panasonic 7-14 or Olympus 7-14, which seem to have excellent records.
-And eagerly waiting for the return of diving days, to see how this will work in the real world of the Oceans.
+The picture above shows my current choice of lenses and domes for the PT-EP 14 housing.

 * Olympus selling camera division announced at the end of June that it “implemented measures to cope with the extremely severe digital camera market, due to, amongst others, rapid market shrink caused by the evolution of smartphones,” but has concluded that its efforts weren’t enough.
 JIP plans to streamline the business and will continue to develop products using Olympus brands such as OM-D and Zuiko